History of New England: Weather

-In the 1930s and 1940s there were winter "outing clubs" in a number of areas in New England which held dog sled races, ski jumping, and cross country competitions; sulky races on cleared streets, and dances.

-The 1938 New England hurricane hit the region (and Long Island) hard, killing about 700 people.
-Having deviated from the path predicted by the U.S. Weather Bureau, the hurricane gave little warning and leveled thousands of buildings.
-Federal as well as local agencies provided assistance to New Englanders, and the modern disaster relief system was created in the process of that collaboration.
+The 1938 New England hurricane hit the region hard, killing about 700 people.
+The storm deviated from the path predicted by the U.S. Weather Bureau; it gave little warning and leveled thousands of buildings.
+Federal and local agencies provided assistance to New Englanders, and the modern disaster relief system was created in the process of that collaboration.
 It blew down 15000000 acre of trees, one-third of the total forest at the time in New England.
-3 billion board feet were salvaged.
-Many of the older trees in the region are about 75 years old, dating from after this storm.

 Economy

 The New England economy was radically transformed after World War II.
 The factory economy practically disappeared.
 The textile mills one by one went out of business from the 1920s to the 1970s.
-For example, the Crompton Company, after 178 years in business, went bankrupt in 1984, costing the jobs of 2,450 workers in five states.
 The major reasons were cheap imports, the strong dollar, declining exports, and a failure to diversify.
-Shoes followed.
-What remains is very high technology manufacturing, such as jet engines, nuclear submarines, pharmaceuticals, robotics, scientific instruments, and medical devices.
-MIT (the Massachusetts Institute of Technology) invented the format for university-industry relations in high tech fields and spawned many software and hardware firms, some of which grew rapidly.
-By the 21st century the region had become famous for its leadership roles in the fields of education, medicine, and medical research, high-technology, finance, and tourism.
+What remained was high technology manufacturing, such as jet engines, nuclear submarines, pharmaceuticals, robotics, scientific instruments, and medical devices.
+Massachusetts Institute of Technology invented the format for university-industry relations in high tech fields and spawned many software and hardware firms, some of which grew rapidly.
+By the 21st century, the region had become famous for its leadership roles in the fields of education, medicine, medical research, technology, finance, and tourism.